Hi, I’m Jacob!

 When you tell me, “It can’t be done,” all I hear is, “Prove me wrong.”

 Get in touch

 If you want to communicate with me, I’ll try to get back to you as I may be out and about.
 At the very least, I’ll read your message.
 If you want to suggest ideas for historical or geographical sites when I’m heading for a particular location, I will appreciate that immensely.
 Likewise, if you want to send feedback direct to the source, that is something I welcome, but again no guarantees I will be able reply to everything.
-My preferred method of communication is email at email@example.com, but you can hit me up or leave a comment on one of the social media platforms listed below if that’s more convenient for you (but I check these less often).
+My preferred method of communication is email at email@example.com, but you can message me or leave a comment on one of the social media platforms listed below if that’s more convenient for you (but I check these less often).

 Subscribe to a monthly newsletter to receive all the latest updates and even receive exclusive content!